Swinton Insurance

-Swinton Insurance is a UK insurance retailer that was established in 1957.
+Swinton Insurance Ltd is a UK insurance retailer that was established in 1957.
 The company offers a range of insurance products from a panel of UK insurers covering car, bike, home, commercial, taxi and caravan insurance.

 History

 Swinton was founded in 1957 by Ken Scowcroft (born 1928) who began the car insurance brokerage business from the front room of his semi-detached house in Swinton, Greater Manchester. in the first year, he sold around 100 policies to local people.